Presale: Planning and Environmental Assessment

 Why does BLM offer parcels for oil and gas leasing?

-Congress has directed the BLM to make public lands available for oil and gas leasing.
+The Federal Oil and Gas Leasing Reform Act of 1987 requires the BLM to offer land that is nominated by industry or the public for oil and gas leasing – provided leasing is an acceptable use of the land as identified in an resource management plan (RMP).
 The BLM is a multiple use agency.
 This means that in addition to managing for uses like recreation and livestock grazing, we also have to consider developing mineral resources such as oil and gas.
-Each BLM field office manages all resources under a resource management plan (RMP).
+Each BLM field office manages all resources under an RMP.
 The RMP outlines management decisions for the office such as allocating lands that are available for oil and gas leasing, and what restrictions will be placed on leases to protect sensitive resources.

 What is the process for oil and gas development?